Science and Technology for Humanitarian Action Challenges

 The main eligibility criteria are:

-• The team must consist of at least one main applicant from EPFL, who holds a PhD, and at least one partner from a humanitarian organization.
+• The team must consist of at least one main applicant from EPFL, who holds a PhD or is a professor, and at least one partner from a humanitarian organization.

 • In addition, the team is encouraged to have one partner from ETH Zurich and at least one partner from a low- or lower-middle-income country.
 Institutions from the rest of the ETH Domain (PSI, WSL, Empa, Eawag) are welcome to join as co-applicants, and other institutions as partners.